kareniel/jonathandupre.com/content/_ideas.md

 writing down decisions, ideas, or plans creates accountability allow people to review and reflect on what was said at a later time, without the biases of memory

+it is costing me x$ to not know how to avoid losing x$ my ignorance is costing me so much money

+It's costing you money to not know how you spend it.

+does your team have the right skillset

+information theoretic security vs information assurance

+provably secure cloud IT on a shoestring

+your email/social inboxes are a queue services